PeanutNotCashew/PeanutNotCashew/README.md

 - 👋 Hi, I’m @PeanutNotCashew
 - 👀 I’m interested in cyber security.
 - 🌱 I’m currently a high school student in Queens.
-- 📫 If you want to reach me, dm me @peanutnotcashew on Instagram
+- 📫 Reach me via school email

 <!---
 PeanutNotCashew/PeanutNotCashew is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.